logoThe People's Perspective on Medicine

 I started writing about prescription drugs, home remedies and over-the-counter medications over 50 years ago in my first book, The People’s Pharmacy (St. Martin’s Press).
-I was a big fan of the Food and Drug Administration!
-I dedicated two of my early books to Dr. Jere Goyan: “The best damn Commissioner of the Food and Drug Administration this country has ever had” and “A visionary leader and champion of people’s right to drug information.”
+Back then, I was a big fan of the FDA!
+In fact, I dedicated two of my early books to Dr. Jere Goyan: “The best damn Commissioner of the Food and Drug Administration this country has ever had” and “A visionary leader and champion of people’s right to drug information.”
 But I have lost faith in the FDA.
+After reading a recent letter to FDA Commissioner Robert Califf (Dec.
+13, 2023), so has Congress!
 What went wrong?

 Why We Once Trusted the FDA: